mcagov/beacons-migration/README.md

 Each pipeline will standup the latest backups for the Oracle DB and run the migration against each environment.
 TODO: there will be a report(s) uploaded to GitHub where you can inspect the result of the migration run.

+The pipelines require secrets for things such as API migration endpoint basic auth username/password.
+These are stored as secrets [within the repo](https://github.com/mcagov/beacons-etl/settings/secrets/actions) and exposed as environment variables in the migration job in the GitHub Action for each pipeline.

 See the GitHub Actions yaml files for more information.

 ## Running the migration locally